Luis Echeverría: Early life

+Luis Echeverría Álvarez was born on 17 January 1922 in Mexico City to Rodolfo Echeverría Esparza and Catalina Álvarez Gayou.
+His paternal grandfather was Francisco de Paula Echeverría y Dorantes, a military doctor.
+He was the brother of actor Rodolfo Landa.
+He was of Basque descent.
+One of his childhood friends was José López Portillo, who would eventually succeed him as president of Mexico.

+Echeverría met María Esther Zuno at the home of the artists Diego Rivera and Frida Kahlo, with whom they were friends.
+The couple's social circle also included the artists David Alfaro Siqueiros and José Clemente Orozco.
+After a five-year engagement, Zuno and Echeverría, a law student at the time, were married on 2 January 1945.
+José López Portillo served as their witness.

+Echeverría studied law at the National Autonomous University of Mexico, and obtained his degree in 1945.
+Echeverría joined the university's faculty in 1947 and taught political theory and constitutional law.

 Early political career

+Early PRI positions

+Echeverría joined the Institutional Revolutionary Party (PRI) in 1944.
+He eventually became the private secretary of the party president, Rodolfo Sánchez Taboada, which allowed him to rise in the hierarchy of the party and acquire his first political offices.

 Secretary of the Interior

 Echeverría was Deputy Secretary of the Interior during Adolfo López Mateos's presidency, with Gustavo Díaz Ordaz as Secretary of the Interior.
 After Díaz Ordaz left the Secretariat in November 1963 to become the presidential candidate of the PRI for the 1964 elections, Echeverría was appointed Secretary of the Interior to serve during the remainder of the López Mateos administration.
 Once Díaz Ordaz took office as president, he confirmed Echeverría as Secretary of the Interior, where he remained until November 1969.
+He was one of four ministers retained by Díaz Ordaz from López Mateos' cabinet.

 Tlatelolco

-Echeverría maintained a hard line against student protesters throughout 1968.
+Known as the "assassin of Tlatelolco" in student circles, Echeverría maintained a hard line against student protesters throughout 1968.
 Clashes between the government and protesters culminated in the Tlatelolco massacre in October 1968, a few days before the 1968 Summer Olympics were held in Mexico City.
+To combat this, Echeverría worked to portray himself as a reformer, and sometimes even a revolutionary, in order to win approval back of students.
+As U.S. officials wrote, Echeverría urged "a posture of conscious rebellion" as part of a "concentrated effort" to capture youth discontent.